Logo

 netsnmp_create_delegated_cache (netsnmp_mib_handler *handler, netsnmp_handler_registration *reginfo, netsnmp_agent_request_info *reqinfo, netsnmp_request_info *requests, void *localinfo)

-creates a cache of information which can be saved for future reference.
+Creates a cache of information which can be saved for future reference.

 NETSNMP_INLINE